How to choose the Colombian cities you want to visit?

 7# Armenia, the heart of the coffee region

 Armenia is the capital of the Quindio Department.
-It is also quite new since it was founded in 1889.
+It was founded in 1889 and is quite new.
 It stands at an altitude of 1,551 masl.
 The weather is great, with average temperatures of 24 degrees Celsius all year round.

 The city has suffered many earthquakes, the last and most devastating one in 1999.
 For this reason, its urban architectural identity has been lost.